 It’s Earth Day everyday so you can use these resources anytime!

 Earth Day is celebrated at the end of April each year.
 Although I think every day should be Earth Day, having a special day set aside to consider our home and the part we play in caring for it is definitely worthwhile.
 Earth Takes a Break is a fantastic tool for discussing themes like caring for the Earth, caring for ourselves and for each other.
 To extend this exploration I am very happy to offer you a number of resources to use with children – at home or in the classroom.
-There is a colouring sheet, an activity sheet bursting with ideas and a wonderful read aloud.
-And, as a bonus, the e-version of Earth Takes a Break will be free to download from Amazon on Earth Day itself (22 April).
+There is a colouring sheet, an activity sheet bursting with ideas as well as a wonderful read aloud.
+And, as a bonus, this year the e-version of Earth Takes a Break will be free to download from Amazon in advance of Earth Day itself (from Mon 4 – Fri 8 April).

 Special thanks go to Rachel from IvyTVKids for the wonderful read aloud and to teacher, Bryony Dorrans, for all the fantastic activity ideas to get those little minds racing!
 You can find both Rachel and Bryony on instagram along with more amazing activities and ideas: @ivytvkids and @missdorransyearone

 Earth feels unwell so she goes to the doctor.
 What the doctor prescribes seems impossible to Earth until she wakes the next day to a surprising change!

 A modern fable inspired by the events of the Covid-19 crisis, Earth Takes a Break is a touching picture book jam-packed with fun illustrations and woven together with a message of hope.

 The gentle, timeless story can be enjoyed by everyone.
 It has the bonus of being a clever tool to help children process aspects of lockdown without any explicit reference to the pandemic as well as subtly prompting discussion around environmental issues.